DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-10-01-2019-10-01do-and-dont-google-business.md

 ---
 post_title: The Do's and Don'ts for Your Google My Business Listing
-date: 2019-10-01T16:00:00.000+00:00
+date: 2019-10-01T16:00:00.000Z
 post_author: Kandace Cortez
 tags: []
+post_intro: >-
-post_intro: A practice’s Google My Business profile is what appears when people are searching for that business, or a business like it, on Google Search or in Google Maps.
+  A practice’s Google My Business profile is what appears when people are searching for that business, or a business like it, on Google Search or in Google Maps.
-post_image: "/uploads/online-visibility-2.jpg"
+post_image: /uploads/online-visibility-2.jpg
-post_highlight: " practice’s Google My Business profile is what appears when people are searching for that business, or a business like it, on Google Search or in Google Maps."
+post_highlight: ' practice’s Google My Business profile is what appears when people are searching for that business, or a business like it, on Google Search or in Google Maps.'
 post_type:
   - blog
 product:
   - search amplifier
+_template: post_template
 ---

 Google My Business is an important tool in any business owner’s toolbox, especially if you’re managing a physical location.

 That’s because a practice's Google My Business profile is what appears when people are searching for that business, or a business like it, on Google Search or in Google Maps.